pdc/mismiy/README.md

 replaced by `.html`.
 The index pages list the posts in alphabetical order by file name.
 The usual convention is to start the file name with the date in ISO format.
-For example, `2025-07-22-british-pi-day.md`, or by create subdirectories so your posts have file names like `2025/07/22/british-pi-day.md`.
+For example, `2025-07-22-british-pi-day.md`, or by creating subdirectories so your posts have file names like `2025/07/22/british-pi-day.md`.

 ## Post metadata